 The city of Jaisalmer itself is nothing less than a heritage.
 The houses are built of bricks and stones in the same color as the sand.
 The golden houses over golden sand, shining in the bright daylight give the whole city a golden glow.
 The fort of Jaisalmer is one of the major attractions for tourists.
 One can as well stay in one of the hotels inside the fort itself.
 The fort has a king’s palace and a queen’s palace which are open for public.
 The fort also has 3 beautiful Jain temples and several other temples.
 Next, at walking distance from the fort lies Gadisar lake, which is a manmade water storage tank used in ancient times by the people of the city as a major source of water.
 You can do boating in the lake.

 Next, there are several beautiful places around Jaisalmer to visit like Bada Bagh and Vyas Chatri which are cenotaphs of the rulers displaying amazing architecture, the Amar Sagar Jain Temple which is a beautiful Jain Temple constructed in a nicely maintained premise.
 Also, you can visit the Khaba Fort, an ancient fort which is now almost in ruins.
-As well as don’t forget to visit Kuldhara, an abandoned village which is believed to be haunted.
+As well as don’t forget to visit the haunted village of Kuldhara, abandoned and in ruins, where staying at night is not allowed.
 One can also visit the Indo-Pak border which is around 120km from the main city of Jaisalmer and the Tanot Mata Temple near it.

 Things to do in Jaisalmer, Rajasthan